 By Michael J. Kramer

-This book-in-progress investigates the relationship between technology and tradition in the US folk music revival.
-Typically understood as a Luddite movement, the folk revival in fact included diverse interests in how technology could preserve—and even advance—the making and understanding of intangible cultural heritage.
-Folk revivalists did not solve the dilemmas of balancing technological progress with a sense of rootedness and stability, but their complex engagements with how new machinery and older musical traditions might interact harmoniously presents an untapped historical resource for how to ground ourselves in today’s increasingly wireless world.
+This book-in-progress investigates the relationship between technology and tradition in the US folk music movement.
+Typically assumed to be nostalgic, antimodern Luddites, many key folk movement participants were in fact quite interested in how technology could preserve cultural heritage and yield new understandings of it.
+To be sure, folk music participants did not solve the dilemmas of balancing technological progress with a sense of rootedness and stability, but their complex engagements with how new machinery and older musical traditions might interact harmoniously presents an untapped historical resource for how better to ground ourselves in today’s increasingly wireless world.

-Perhaps most famously, and contradictorily, Woody Guthrie scrawled “This machine kills fascists,” on his acoustic guitar during World War II, borrowing the slogan from industrial union workers to articulate his version of a folk music politics.
-His friend the folklorist Alan Lomax developed a computer-based Cantometrics project in the late 1950s, using punchcards and mainframes for cross-cultural musical and social comparisons; it culminated in Lomax’s Association for Cultural Equity and his Global Jukebox digital soundmap of musical cultures around the world.
-Lomax had been influenced by Zora Neale Hurston, who made pioneering use of yet another fairly new technology—the film camera—for ethnography in the 1930s and 40s, herself in response to the filmic work of her teacher, anthropologist Franz Boas.
-Frances Densmore recorded indigenous musicians using wax cylinders at the turn of the twentieth century, her work serving as a kind of ground zero for subsequent field recording in the United States.
+Perhaps most famously—and contradictorily—Woody Guthrie scrawled “This machine kills fascists,” on his acoustic guitar during World War II, borrowing the slogan from industrial union workers to articulate his version of a folk music politics.
+His friend the folklorist Alan Lomax, meanwhile, developed a computer-based Cantometrics project in the late 1950s, using punchcards and mainframes for cross-cultural musical and social comparisons; this work culminated in Lomax’s Association for Cultural Equity and his Global Jukebox digital soundmap of musical cultures around the world.
+Lomax had been influenced profoundly by fieldwork with Zora Neale Hurston, who herself made pioneering use of yet another fairly new technology—the film camera—for ethnography in the 1930s and 40s.
+Even earlier than Hurston, another female ethnographer, Frances Densmore, recorded indigenous musicians using wax cylinders; completed at the turn of the twentieth century, her work serving as a kind of ground zero for subsequent field recording in the United States.
 Nonetheless, the book remained a crucial technology during Densmore’s heyday and intense debates about how to create what amounted to printed information systems of oral ballad culture surfaced among collectors and scholars, including the poet Carl Sandburg, who imagined his own printed compendium of folk music as a “songbag.”
-Decades later, a less famous folk participant, computer programmer Guthrie Meade, was among the first to create computer databases of folksongs, in this case variations on fiddle tunes, at once extending the ballad print tradition and transforming it.
+Decades later, a less famous folk participant than Sandburg, the computer programmer Guthrie Meade, was among the first to create computer databases of folksongs, in this case variations on fiddle tunes, at once extending the ballad print tradition and transforming it.
 Another important folk participant who probed the possibilities of technology was Charles Seeger, father of Pete and Mike Seeger and an important musicologist in his own right: he spent decades tinkering with a “melograph” machine, a sort of seismograph that could electronically register and print to paper musical sounds without using Western classical notation.

 These figures were squarely in what we think of as the folk music movement.
 But others who are not typically associated with folk, but perhaps should be, provide additional perspectives on the intersections of technology and tradition in twentieth-century America and the world: eccentric composer Harry Partch built his own homemade microtonal instruments and imagined an idiosyncratic musical system; and the bandleader Sun Ra arose within the jazz milieu to forge an Afrofuturist vision of music and culture, blending Egyptian and mystical folk resources from the past with futuristic space travel ideas, iconographies, and sounds.
 Today, a robust transmission of folk music culture occurs over platforms such as YouTube, which sustains instrument lessons and song exchanges in ways that criss-cross the personal and the technological.
-At the same time, activities such as the 78 Project find younger folk enthusiasts recording musicians using the outmoded 78 disc, now embracing antiquated technology itself as a form of cultural heritage!
+At the same time, activities such as the 78 Project find younger folk enthusiasts recording musicians using the outmoded 78 rpm disc, now embracing antiquated technology itself as a form of cultural heritage!

 Overall, in place of contemporary rhetoric emphasizing “digital disruption” of all existing custom and practice, this history suggests alternative configurations, both promising and problematic, of Americans seeking to bring together cutting-edge technologies with intangible cultural heritage in efforts to balance progress with the past.